arjun-menon/arjun-menon.github.io/essays/pol/ca/bc-2024-and-electoral-reform/index.md

 ---
 We need electoral reform in BC as soon as possible.
 BC came dangerously close to putting anti-science (e.g. climate-change-denying & anti-vaccine) pro-NIMBY conservatives in power.
 It is no small thing to endanger the future of a province with over 5 million of people over _an inability to enact electoral reform_.
 The harm that a Conservative victory would have caused people for four whole years (or more) cannot be understated.
 The <u>Legislative Assembly of British Columbia has the authority to pass electoral reform without subjecting the decision to an unnecessary referendum</u>.

-### Analysis of Results – ridings with vote splitting
+### Analysis of Results – Ridings where vote splitting had an impact

 These ridings either had their progressive vote split between NDP and Green, or their conservative vote split by independents: